World’s largest virtual agentic engineering & quality conference

 Overview

-Self-healing test automation is the process that involves automatically detecting and fixing test scripts when there are code-level changes in the software application.
-This method keeps automated tests accurate and reliable without needing manual updates.
+Self-healing test automation automatically detects and fixes broken test scripts when code-level changes break them, keeping automated tests accurate and reliable without manual updates.

-It reduces the effort required for test maintenance by adapting to changes.
-Whether there is a new feature or an update to existing functionality, self-healing mechanisms ensure that test scripts remain aligned with the software application.
-Self-healing test automation is a modern approach to automated testing that solves the challenges of traditional test automation.
+It reduces test maintenance by adapting to change.
+Whether a new feature ships or existing functionality updates, self-healing keeps test scripts aligned with the application.

 A concrete implementation of this approach is Cypress AI, which applies self-healing directly to cy.prompt()-generated tests, automatically regenerating selectors when the UI changes between runs so teams reduce maintenance without giving up Cypress's familiar API.